 If you’re planning a trip to Japan, one of the things you’ll need to consider is whether or not you need an outlet converter.
-In general, the answer is yes – most devices from other countries will need a converter in order to work in Japan.
+In most cases, the answer is yes – Japanese outlets are a different shape and voltage than what you’re used to in the United States, so you’ll need a converter in order to use your electronic devices.

 What types of outlet converters are available in Japan?

 There are a few different types of outlet converters available in Japan.
 The most common type is the two-pronged adapter, which is typically used in North America.
 These adapters will work with most devices that use a standard North American plug, such as laptops, cell phone chargers, and hair dryers.

 If you have a three-pronged device, such as a laptop with a grounded plug, you will need a three-pronged adapter.
 These adapters are less common, but can be found at some electronics stores.